lvgl/lvgl/docs/overview/obj.rst

 You can see all the `Object types </widgets/index>`__ here.

-All objects are referenced using an :c:struct:`lv_obj_t` pointer as a handle.
+All objects are referenced using an :cpp:type:`lv_obj_t` pointer as a handle.
 This pointer can later be used to set or get the attributes of the object.